bazelbuild/bazel-website/faq.md

 of recommendations and [https://awesomebazel.com/](https://awesomebazel.com/) for a more comprehensive list.

-If it is not enough, see the documentation for [extending Bazel](/docs/skylark/index.html).
+If you would like to develop extensions or learn how they work, see the documentation for [extending Bazel](/docs/skylark/index.html).

 ## Can I contribute to the Bazel code base?